Jawz84/Blog/PowerShell Contributing.md

 > - An Integrated Development Environment that supports C#, like VSCode or Visual Studio.
 > - C# knowledge

-Well, duh :) When you solve an issue from the PowerShell/PowerShell repo by submitting code, you can make people's lives easier!
+When you solve an issue from the PowerShell/PowerShell repo by submitting code, you can make people's lives easier!

 Depending on your level of C# knowledge and experience, pick an issue that suits you, and let others know by commenting on the issue, that you would like to take it on.